 ‘Personality’ and stress

 ‘Personality’ is a much overused term – in fact, Arthur Reber & Emily Reber (2001) consider it “…a term so resistant to definition and so broad in usage that no coherent simple statement can be made.”
-However, a substantial number of key figures in the Psychology and Psychiatry – including Eysenck – have used the term in key theories.
+However, a substantial number of key figures in the fields of Psychology and Psychiatry – including Eysenck – have used the term in key theories.

 One such area is the relationship between ‘personality’ and stress – and in particular how some ‘personality types’ are more vulnerable to stress and illness than others.
-Perhaps, then, to make sense of ‘personality’ in this context as to see it as a mix of temperamental traits and which vMEMES are dominating in the vMEME stack….
+Perhaps, then, to make sense of ‘personality’ in this context is to see it as a mix of temperamental traits and which vMEMES are dominating in the vMEME stack….

 The ‘Type A’ personality’s relationship with chronic heart disease (CHD) was identified by Meyer Friedman & Ray Rosenman (1959) from a prospective, longitudinal study of nearly 3,200 self-

 Friedman & Rosenman found a positive correlation between Type A personalities and incidences of heart attacks – see table left – especially in comparison to ‘Type Bs’ (more relaxed, accepting individuals).

 Type A’s stress-related self-expressive behaviours are typical of the RED vMEME: competitive, impatient, restless, pressured and aggressive.
 Some ORANGE attitudes and behaviours – eg: ambitious, driving for achievement – also fit into the Type A profile.
 If an individual is high in Psychoticism and/or is a Choleric type, then they are likely to experiences these states with greater intensity.